itsallrelative/angular-2-accessible-modal/README.md

  - Has all necessary aria roles assigned to the main wrapping template.
 Updates aria roles when opened and closed.
  - Auto focuses on the modal window when it is opened.
  - Closes the modal when the escape key is pressed.
+ - Resets focus to the last focused element on the page when the modal is closed.
  - .screen-reader-text class, to visually hide elements from users, but will be read by screen readers: [screen reader text example](https://make.wordpress.org/accessibility/2015/02/09/hiding-text-for-screen-readers-with-wordpress-core/)

 ## Options ##